Berymuch/Streamer.Bot/README.md

 2. Update write filepaths to your preferred locations in the "CONFIG ME" action at the top of the Twitch Events action group in order to enable Stream/Moderation/Summary event logging.

-3. Make sure to enable all the commands you import in the commands section of streamer bot.
-They will be disabled by default after you import the file above.
+3.  **You must enable all the commands you import in the commands section of Streamer Sot.** They will be disabled by default after you import the file above.

 *OPTIONAL:*